cloudblog004/fantasticfoodies/content/en/posts/2073-recipe-of-favorite-ropa-veija.md

 - "this recipe is great in a slow cooker or big enough crock pot. its a great dish to leave overnight cooking on low.the longer it cooks the better it taste."
 - "start by adding your roast, water, all seasonings,chopped garlic, bay leaves, and achote paste. cook time Is usually 4-10hrs depending on how high or low you cook it."
 - "slice your veggies and set aside."
 - "check your meat every so often.once its starts shredding abit you can help it out by shredding with 2 forks, check for seasoning.
-Now add in vegtables, drained olives &amp; 2tbspn of tomatoe paste.  let cook another 30min. you can serve with or without the stock juice your choice. the name translates to old dirty clothes.lol shredded beef."
+Now add in vegtables, drained olives & 2tbspn of tomatoe paste.  let cook another 30min. you can serve with or without the stock juice your choice. the name translates to old dirty clothes.lol shredded beef."
 - "Ready to serve and ENJOY!"
 categories:
 - Recipe